 It was the first independently produced documentary to reach no. 1 in the RTE weekly ratings.
 There are lots of familiar faces throughout the programme, which is here subtitled in Norwegian!

 Michael has featured in many famous films through his phenomenal knowledge of all kinds of vintage transport.
 Many historic items from his Museum have been used in highly regarded films.
 His dedication to the preservation of vintage transport especially the railway world is totally inspiring.
 In the 1980s he visited Millstreet when as we so clearly recall a traction engine was welcomed into Millstreet by Millstreet Pipe Band in a fundraising project for the preservation of the world of Steam.
 It travelled slowly from Fenit to Mallow (as far as we recall).
-Michael is so very helpful in sharing his vast knowledge of vintage such as the picture below where he explains that the original fireman’s hat is made of … continue reading the full article “Eurovision 1993 Flags Presented to Millstreet Museum by Michael Kennedy”
+Michael is so very helpful in sharing his vast knowledge of vintage such as the picture below where he explains that the original fireman’s hat is made of [read more …] “Eurovision 1993 Flags Presented to Millstreet Museum by Michael Kennedy”

 RTÉ reporter Tom MacSweeney was back-stage to capture the reaction and spoke to Liam Miller, Executive Producer of Eurovision 93 (who had lots of nice words for the Millstreet community), the previous year’s winner Linda Martin, Pat Kenny, and the winner, Niamh Kavanagh: